rohanpandavv/rohanpandavv/README.md

 🧑 My name is Rohan Pandav and I am a 24-Year Old Guy from Mumbai, India

-👩‍💻 Working as a Jr. Software Developer at [WealthTech Robo Advisory](https://www.wealthtech.ai/)
+👩‍💻 Working as a Jr. Software Developer at [Fintoo](https://fintoo.in/)

 👨‍🎓 I completed my Master's in Computer Applications from NMIMS, Mumbai in 2022